ioBroker/ioBroker.iot/README.md

 - `ifttt` - acting like IFTTT (actually not required, but for tests purposes)

 ## Changelog
+### 1.4.7 (2020-04-24)
+* (bluefox) Fixed crashes reported by sentry

 ### 1.4.7 (2020-04-23)
-* fix pot crash when timeouts in communications to Google happens (Sentry IOBROKER-IOT-2)
+* fix iot crash when timeouts in communications to Google happens (Sentry IOBROKER-IOT-2)
-* fix pot crash when google answers without customData (Sentry IOBROKER-IOT-1)
+* fix iot crash when google answers without customData (Sentry IOBROKER-IOT-1)

 ### 1.4.6 (2020-04-18)
 * (Apollon77) Add Sentry error reporting to React Frontend